statelyai/xstate/docs/src/pages/guides/states.md

 ## Configuration

-In `xstate`, a _state node_ specifies a state configuration, and are defined on the machine's `states` property.
+In XState, a _state node_ specifies a state configuration, and are defined on the machine's `states` property.
 Substate nodes are recursively defined in the same way.

 The state determined from `machine.transition(state, event)` represents a combination of state nodes.
 For example, in the machine below, there's a `success` state node and an `items` substate node.
 The state value `{ success: 'items' }` represents the combination of those state nodes.